Kyeintali

 Kyeintali (ကျိန္တလီ) is a town located in Gwa Township of Rakhine State, Myanmar (Burma).

+On 14 August 2024, the town was captured by the Arakan Army.

 Local area

 The area in and around Kyeintali contains beaches, plains and mountains.
 Markets are also present in many places.
 The area is mainly populated by the Rakhine people.

 Kyeintali is a 40 km bus or taxi ride south of Ngapali Beach, or a long bus ride from Yangon.